Kenobbi21/OnlineShopAnalysis/README.md

  1. Offer to customers additional goods which can complement the main product
  2. Upsell & Cross-sell or personalized recomendations, offer more expensive alternative
  3. Dynamic pricing and discounts, for example: "this is the last day you can buy this phone for only 500$ instead of 700$"
- 4. Improve UX/UI to encourage purchases, delete extra steps to buy something, for example you can add a button buy now instead of add to basket.
+ 4. Improve UX/UI to encourage purchases, delete extra steps to buy something, for example you can add a button "buy now" instead of add to basket.
  5. Loyalty and Subscription Programs
  6. FOMO, put pressure on the buyer with a missed opportunity to make a good purchase.